September 19th 0000 UTC to September 20th 2359 UTC

 Current students at schools without an participating amateur radio club may compete under their own callsign.
 Points will apply as a club station.

-Be sure to check out the "Rules" page linked at the top for more details on the Collegiate QSO Party.
+Be sure to check out the "Rules" page and "Info Packet" PDF linked above for more details on the Collegiate QSO Party.

 Contact email@example.com and firstname.lastname@example.org with any questions!